Go Green Go Green

 Integration Complexity and Skills Gaps

 Problem: Integrating sensors into existing IT systems requires cross-domain expertise, including networking, cloud, and analytics.
-Here, many teams fall short, and integrations become a burden and make project development sluggish.
+Here, many teams fall short, and integrations become burdens, slowing project development.

 Why It Fails: Projects stall due to misconfiguration, poor architectural decisions, or reliance on manual processes.